jalonzou/AuEmo-Identification/README.md

 The general cycle for analyzing an audio data file in this system can be summarized into following steps:

 1. Decode data file into sound wave information stored as an one-dimensional array.
 2. Preprocess sound wave info.
-(Amplification, Weakening, Standarization, etc.)
+(Amplification, Weakening, Standardization, etc.)
 3. Convert data from Time-Amplitude space to Time-Frequency space (FFT), generate spectrogram.
 4. Transform spectrogram into mel-spectrogram with log freqency scale.
 5. Preprocess the resulting mel-spectrogram.
-(Brightness, Contrast, and Per-Image Standarization)
+(Brightness, Contrast, and Per-Image Standardization)
 6. Auto crop the image data.
 (Extract typical fragment)
 7. Input resulting data into Neural Network.
 8. Output final result.